LoydNgei/LoydNgei/README.md

 Hello, My name is Loyd Ngei, an Alumni of ALX Africa Software Engineering Program with a Backend Specialization.
-I am on the Road to understanding Fullstack Development.
+I am on the Road to Fullstack Development.

   ### BACKEND TECHNOLOGIES